 PHYSICAL RFC FORMS

 This form documents what your actual limitations are (For example: Can you sit?
 Stand?
 Lift?)
 You will need to prove you can’t even sit at a desk eight hours a day sharpening pencils.
-If you can’t sit too long due to pain/stiffness, bring that up and mention that you can’t use a standing desk to accommodate for that due to vertigo.
+If you can’t sit for very long due to pain or stiffness, but also cannot stand very long due to dysautonomia and/or vertigo, write that down and include any reasonable accommodations you have tried (such as a standing desk, ergonomic chairs, etc) and why those solutions are no longer functional for you.
 Blank Physical RFC Form.
 Customized forms for specific conditions: Sample RFC Forms

 MENTAL RFC FORM